Shardeum Documentation

 The founding members of Shardeum are Nischal Shetty and Omar Syed.
 Shardeum team members, also known as committers, are distributed across the US, India and Myanmar.

-Nischal Shetty - is the Founder and CEO of WazirX, India's largest crypto exchange with over 10 million users.
+• Nischal Shetty - is the Founder and CEO of WazirX, India's largest crypto exchange with over 10 million users.
 Nischal is a highly regarded entrepreneur with over a decade of experience building and scaling global products out of India.
 A software engineer by education, Nischal has also founded Crowdfire, a social media management web service with over 20 million users in the past.
 Nischal's previous successes have landed him on the Forbes '30 under 30' list.
 A passionate blockchain evangelist, Nischal has been active in the Indian crypto space since its inception.
 Nischal's mission has been to make crypto accessible to every Indian; he's also been advocating positive crypto regulation in India with his Twitter campaign #IndiaWantsCrypto for over 1000 days.

-Omar Syed - is a systems architect who organized the Shardus project in 2017 to build a linearly scalable distributed ledger.
+• Omar Syed - is a systems architect who organized the Shardus project in 2017 to build a linearly scalable distributed ledger.
 Over the past three decades, Omar has been involved with helping large organizations such as NASA, Yahoo and Zynga build scalable, fault-tolerant, distributed systems.
 Omar holds a B.S. and M.S. from Case Western Reserve University with specialization in Artificial Intelligence.
 Omar was involved with several start-ups including the first matrimonial website and the first stock sentiment analysis website.
 Omar along with his son Aamir invented the strategy board game, Arimaa and offered the Arimaa Challenge Prize to promote breakthrough research in AI.
 Omar's long-term vision is a world where everyone receives an unconditional universal basic income based on a stable cryptocurrency so that poverty and hunger are eliminated.

 5.2.2 DAO

-Decentralization via Threshold Reduction: As Shardeum progresses and the community expands, proposals will be introduced to reduce the lock up threshold.
+Decentralization via Threshold Reduction: As Shardeum progresses and the community expands, proposals could be introduced to reduce the lock up threshold.
 The very act of voting on these threshold values will itself be governed by the SHM lock up mechanism.
 Over time, as these thresholds are voted down, a broader spectrum of stakeholders will gain influence, making the DAO more decentralized.

 Staged Empowerment: This method ensures a staged empowerment of the community.
 As the threshold reduces, a more significant portion of the community gains the ability to influence decisions, fostering an environment of collective governance while preserving stability.